ieeyesoi/wordquiz_Homework3/README.md

 Download "_Wordquiz_" program from the developer's repository in file format.
 ## How to run _Wordquiz_?
 - If you enter one of the input values corresponding to the list (number 1 to 4), the list is executed.
-- If you enter the number you want to run for the next menu that pops up, you can show words, test words, end execution, etc. according to each number
+- If you enter the number you want to run for the next menu that pops up, you can show words, test words, end execution, etc. according to each number.
--

 ![image](https://github.com/ieeyesoi/wordquiz_Homework3/assets/163744470/bf047357-5014-4d1b-982a-d60915eb5c8e).

+- If you choose to view a word book, enter the corresponding word and run wordquiz.
+- If you want to repeat the word quiz in the same way as the following screenshot and end the program, enter 4 to end it.

 ![image](https://github.com/ieeyesoi/wordquiz_Homework3/assets/163744470/cba58645-e4c6-4ec6-a5c9-16b84e99a7fd)

 ## How to use _Wordquiz_?